 Refrigerant (typically referred to as Freon) is the chemical that cools the air inside your air conditioning system.
-Reduced levels of refrigerant usually will indicate a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, usually that insinuates there is a leak.
-All refrigerant leaks should be found and repaired.
-To read about the phase out of R-22 refrigerant in the United States, we encourage you to visit the U.S. EPA website.
+Low refrigerant may suggest a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, typically that means there is a leak.
+All refrigerant leaks should be detected and repaired.
+To read about the phase out of R-22 refrigerant in the United States, we highly recommend you to visit the U.S. EPA website.

 - Outside AC fan is not functioning

-The fan on your outside AC unit is responsible for conveying the heat from your Toronto home to the outside air.
-If the fan on the outside unit doesn’t operate properly, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
+The outside fan is responsible for transferring the heat from your Toronto home to the outside air.
+If the fan on the outside unit doesn’t operate properly, proper heat transfer is not taking place and the air conditioning compressor may overheat and trip the safety overload.
 This action can lead to internal damage to the compressor.

 - Outside air conditioner unit not functional

-This usually indicates a significant reduction of power, contactor problems or even a bad thermostat.
+This typically indicates a significant reduction of power, contactor problems or even a bad thermostat.

 - Frozen inside coil

-A frozen coil typically indicates an issue with the airflow, such as restrictions caused by filthy air filters or blocked return air ductwork.
-Frozen indoor coils could also be caused by low refrigerant.
+A frozen coil typically indicates a problem with the airflow, such as restrictions caused by dirty air filters or obstructed return air ductwork.
+Frozen indoor coils could also be the result of low refrigerant.